-A band of strong thunderstorms moved through the area Wednesday evening, but more storms could be on the way Thursday.
+A powerful line of storms moved through the area Wednesday evening, but more storms could be on the way today.